Global Science Opera: Energize

 Global Science Opera 2020 focuses on energy and sustainability.
 The main story is produced by students in Australia, but with contributions from 17 countries.
-World-wide premiere on YouTube November 20th, 2020.
+World-wide premiere on YouTube November 20, 2020.

 Thrive

-The scientific topic for the 2021 Global Science Opera production is inspired by the UN’s Decade of Ecosystem Restoration and supported by the UN's Environment Programme.
-Premiere on YouTube/Vimeo November 20th, 2021.
+The scientific topic for the 2021 Global Science Opera production is inspired by the UN's Decade of Ecosystem Restoration and supported by the UN's Environment Programme.
+Premiere on YouTube/Vimeo November 20, 2021.

 Creavolution

 The scientific topic for the 2022 Global Science Opera production is inspired by the creative mind.
 "We need a creative revolution in our evolution required for a healthy, sustainable future.
 Join the Creavolution!"
-This year's production is created in collaboration with the Erasmus-project GSO4SCHOOL, a EU-funded research-project whichh trains teachers and students while strengthening international collaboration.
-Premiere on YouTube/Vimeo November 20th, 2022.
+This year's production is created in collaboration with the Erasmus-project GSO4SCHOOL, an EU-funded research-project which trains teachers and students while strengthening international collaboration.
+Premiere on YouTube/Vimeo November 20, 2022.